 Guide

 Arithmetic and geometric grid bots distribute levels differently.
-The choice changes spacing, order placement, and how each part of the range behaves.
+The choice changes spacing, order placement, fee sensitivity, funding exposure and how each part of the range behaves.

 Quick answer